tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 ![A street in Nice at night lit by a warm, yellow streetlight](https://github.com/tombye/trexit/raw/gh-pages/assets/images/street-in-nice-at-night.jpg)

-And these fountains, which light up in different colours, are excellent.
+These fountains, which light up in different colours, are particularly excellent.

 ![Roz and Siân in surrounded by mist and different colours from a fountain in Nice](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sian-and-roz-in-the-fountain-in-nice.jpg)